harcomaase/lsp-gpt/Readme.md

 cargo install --force --path .
 ```

-Additionally the OpenAI API key and the OrganisationId need to be available as environment variables for the
+Additionally, the OpenAI API key and the OrganisationId need to be available as environment variables for the
-editor and ultimatively the language server.
+editor and ultimately the language server.
 Since it would be unsafe to permanently add the API key to the
-environment variables, instructions how to have them avaiable for the language server can be found in the following paragraphs.
+environment variables, instructions how to have them available for the language server can be found in the following paragraphs.

 #### Visual Studio Code